Real Life Signs From A Deceased Loved One

 Even when it comes to the Spirits that you know, we all sense our loved ones differently when they visit.

-For example, my dad has been deceased for 10 years.
+For example, my dad is deceased.

 My mom senses his presence in a differently way than I, the daughter of the man, would sense him.
 I think we can all agree that a dad is going to visit his wife in a totally different way than he would visit in his daughter.
 And that this fact will holds true for others and own their loved ones, too.